techie-joe/library/github-pages/customization.md

 ## Website Customization

 GitHub Pages uses Jekyll to build your site by default.
 Jekyll gives you a lot of flexibility to customize how it builds your site.
-If you're using other site builder besides Jekyll, then the following walthrough guide may not suits you.
+If you're using other site builder besides Jekyll, then the following walkthrough guide may not suits you.
+You should have a repository set for your site, if you haven't, see "[Create a repository for your site](https://techie-joe.github.io/library/github-pages/quick-start.html#create-a-repository-for-your-site).

 Customization options can either be specified in a `_config.yml` or `_config.toml` file placed in your site’s root directory.